 In a later paper, after introducing an abstract model of polymer reaction networks based on his earlier computer simulations, and using a mathematical argument based on results from random graph theory, Kauffman concludes:

 …the formation of autocatalytic sets of polypeptide catalysts is an expected emergent collective property of sufficiently complex sets of polypeptides, amino acids, and other small molecules.
 This could have substantial implications for the origin of life.

 Over the years, more and more scientists became interested in Kauffman’s ideas, from mathematicians and computer scientists to chemists and biologist.
 As a consequence, the initial idea of autocatalytic sets grew into a comprehensive and formal theory, also supported by experimental evidence.
 It currently is a promising area of research, both in origin of life studies and well beyond (including ecology and economics).
 And Kauffman himself, 50 years later, is still actively involved!

 A somewhat technical but fairly complete history of autocatalytic sets was published in 2019, at the occasion of Kauffman’s 80th birthday.
-A non-technical research synthesis for a more general audience is currently being written, and is expected to appear as part of a Santa Fe Institute Press volume sometime later this year.
+A non-technical research synthesis for a more general audience was commissioned and published by the John Templeton Foundation (scroll down to part 2 on that page).

 Let’s hope the next 50 years will see the initial idea and subsequent developments come to full fruition.
 If Kauffman is right, autocatalytic sets may indeed be an essential mechanism for the (or any) origin of life, and an underlying principle for living systems in general…